edibotopic/edibotopic-website/content/blog/thinking/2024-10-07-where-i-lived.md

 This was a small, old studio in a house with five other tenants.
 The studio was bleak.
-I don't think I had the internet and there were mushrooms in the landing.
+I don't think I had the internet and there were mushrooms growing in the landing.

 I wanted to spend as little time as possible there.
-I worked late on my PhD and stopped in a pub on the way home.
+I worked late on my PhD in a laboratory and stopped in a pub on the way home.
 Five old guys sat at the bar ribbing each other and I would read the newspapers nearby.

-An unusual man downstairs once invited me into his place when I came home.
+An unusual man in my building once invited me into his place when I came home.
 He asked me to sit down on the couch and then he did a nunchuck demonstration — it wasn't very good and I was nervous for both of us.
 Afterwards he gave me a large block of government cheese that he no longer wanted and said goodnight.
 I never saw him again.